Shuvo31/Whatsapp-Automation-with-Python/README.md

 # Whatsapp-Automation-with-Python
+1. Automate WhatsApp Messages With Python using user input<br/>
-Automate WhatsApp Messages With Python
+2. Automate WhatsApp Messages With Python using predefine input<br/>